zqhang/MTGFLOW/README.md

 # Detecting-Multivariate-Time-Series-Anomalies-with-Zero-Known-Label
 This repository provides a PyTorch implementation of MTGFlow, which is the unsupervised anomaly dection and localization method.
-T
 This repository is based on [`GANF`](https://github.com/EnyanDai/GANF).
 ## Requirements
 * python==3.8.5